As the sharemarket rollercoaster continues, it’s worth just taking a deep breath and reviewing the golden rules of investing.

-What a wild couple of weeks it has been on global share markets.
-From investors spooked by everything from the China/US trade dispute and Central Bank interest movements to inverted yield curves and currency wars.
-I reckon it’s a good time for a refresher course on the golden rules of investing.
-No matter how involved you are in the share market, so often we forget the basics.
+I reckon it’s always a good time for a refresher course on the golden rules of investing.
+No matter how involved you are in the sharemarket, so often we forget the basics.

-They are not rigid because, of course, there may be a need to slightly adjust them from time to time.
-But let common sense guide you when that becomes necessary.
+Keep in mind, these rules aren’t rigid.
+You will definitely need to adjust them from time to time.
+Let common sense guide you when that becomes necessary.

 The share market is really a great mixture of human emotions, hopes, fears, greed, enthusiasm, stupidity and sometimes, even wisdom.
-So you can see the benefits of having a basic set of principles as a guide.
+So you can see the benefits of having a set of golden rules of investing as a guide.

 We often ignore the impact of dividends.
 Estimate both these factors and relate them to your personal tax situation.